ColleenMoore/ST558_Project2/FridayAnalysis.md

     corrplot(correlation)

 ![](FridayAnalysis_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

+None of the variables appear to have a high correlation with the shares variable.

 Boxplots of all the variables to be used in the model to get an idea of shape and if outliers are present.